What is a single discretionary allowance?

 What can be transferred under the single discretionary allowance?

 The single discretionary allowance may used for any legal purpose abroad (including for investment purposes).
-This dispensation may be utilised solely at the discretion of the resident without any documentary evidence having to be produced to the Authorised Dealer except for travel purposes outside the Common Monetary Area where a passenger ticket needs to be produced.
+This dispensation may be utilised solely at the discretion of the resident without any documentary evidence, pertaining to the funds to be transferred, having to be produced to the Authorised Dealer, i.e. commercial bank except for travel purposes outside the Common Monetary Area where a passenger ticket needs to be produced.

-The resident individual must produce a valid green bar-coded South African Identity Document or Smart ID card for identification purposes and the identity number is mandatory when reporting the transaction in terms of the Reporting System.
+The resident individual must produce a valid green bar-coded South African Identity Document or Smart ID card for identification purposes at the Authorised Dealer and the identity number is mandatory when the bank reports the transaction in terms of the FinSurv Reporting System.

 What rules are applicable to South African residents travelling abroad?